CarinaAJ/ms1-aurora-borealis/README.md

 - Code has been taken and adapted from [Codepen](https://codepen.io/ConStambo/pen/WxRQVq) to help me reversing the list order of my navigation bar
 - To set space between my list items for the navigation bar I followed the explanation from [GeeksforGeeks](https://www.geeksforgeeks.org/how-to-set-vertical-space-between-the-list-of-items-using-css/)
-- To display text with equaly long sentences I looked at [Stackoverflow](https://stackoverflow.com/questions/28733950/display-multiple-text-lines-of-equal-length) for guidance
+- To display text with equally long sentences I looked at [Stackoverflow](https://stackoverflow.com/questions/28733950/display-multiple-text-lines-of-equal-length) for guidance
-- To embed Youtube videos I followed a fellow student [Alexa Hendry](https://github.com/AlexaH88) and her Horizon Gamepedia project, which I saw as post on my LinkedIn feed
+- To embed Youtube videos I followed a fellow student [Alexa Hendry](https://github.com/AlexaH88) and her Horizon Gamepedia project, which I saw as a post on my LinkedIn feed
-- How to embed audio from Sound Cloud I looked at [this](https://www.create.net/support/can-i-have-a-soundcloud-track-on-my-site) site
+- To embed audio from Sound Cloud I looked at [this](https://www.create.net/support/can-i-have-a-soundcloud-track-on-my-site) site
 - To center my contact form I adapted code taken from [Stackoverflow](https://stackoverflow.com/questions/8097744/how-do-i-center-this-form-in-css)
 - For my textarea to have the same input length as my input fields I found help on [W3 docs](https://www.w3docs.com/snippets/html/how-to-set-the-size-of-the-textarea-element.html)
 - As a starting point for the breaking points of my media queries I took advice from [W3 Schools](https://www.w3schools.com/howto/howto_css_media_query_breakpoints.asp)